TosbackCgusBridge-Bot/CGUs-versions/Marriott/Privacy Policy.md

 Our Websites are available to visitors located throughout the world, and operated for different purposes.
 For instance, some may be specific to a hotel brand or property, and others may enable you to shop for travel-related products.
 Our Websites are generally operated from the United States in accordance with laws of the United States and visitors to our Websites should be aware that the laws of the United States may differ from those of your country of residence.
 Marriott International, Inc. and its Affiliates are certified to the U.S.-E.U. and U.S.-Swiss Safe Harbor Frameworks for the transfer of personal data to the United States, and such transfers are subject to our European Union and Switzerland Privacy Statement.
 Where we operate country-specific Websites, those Websites are operated in accordance with the laws of that specific country.

-This Statement was last updated on **February 13, 2014**, to describe how the privacy statement applies to all of the information we obtain from you and to update the privacy statement with respect to Marriott’s Authorized Licensees, franchisees and certain other commercial partners set out below.
+This Statement was last updated on **May 21, 2015**, to describe how the privacy statement applies to all of the information we obtain from you and to update the privacy statement with respect to Marriott’s Authorized Licensees, franchisees and certain other commercial partners set out below.

 Accordion